bitovi/bitops/docs/development/local-plugin-creation.md

 ### 5.1.
 Update the Plugin to Add an Install Script
-Add the `install` information to your plugin's `plugin.config.yaml`
+Add the `install` configuration to your plugin's `plugin.config.yaml`
 ```
 plugin:
   install: